blackboard/anthologydevdocs/docs/rest-apis/learn/examples/java-command-line.md

 ---
-layout: post
-title: 'Command line REST Application'
+title: Tutorial - Build a Java Command Line REST Application
-id: rest_apis-learn-examples-java_command_line
+id: java-command-line
 categories: Learn Rest
+published: ""
+edited: ""
 author: Scott Hurrey
-doctitle: 'Tutorial - Build a Java Command Line REST Application'
 ---
 <VersioningTracker frontMatter={frontMatter}/>

-# Tutorial - Build a Java Command Line REST Application

 The purpose of this document is to allow a developer to walk through the REST Workshop from DevCon 2016.
 Please note that this sample code was built and